AlanBarber/NLog.Targets.Splunk/CONTRIBUTING.md

 If you have a question about how to use the software, please read the [Documentation][documentation].

+If you need more support please ask in the [General Support][support] discussion board.

-The GitHub issues should only be used for reporting bugs and feature requests, not tech support.
+The GitHub [Issues][issues] should only be used for reporting bugs, not tech support.

 ## <a name="issue"></a> Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][github] Even better you can submit a Pull Request with a fix.
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an [Issue][issues] to our GitHub repository Even better you can submit a Pull Request with a fix.

 **Please see the Submission Guidelines below**.

 ## <a name="feature"></a> Want a Feature?

-You can request a new feature by submitting an issue to our [GitHub Repository][github].
+You can request a new feature by submitting an issue to our [Request Feature][feature] discussion board.

 If you would like to implement a new feature then consider what kind of change it is: